 To supplement this data and in order to gain some deeper insight into the impacts and effectiveness of the programme, we ran focus groups with Practice Leads in each of the local authorities which provided an opportunity to learn directly from the participants about their experiences of the programme.
 It also proved valuable to interview some of their line managers, as well as the Principal Social Workers in each local authority, and Anna herself.
 As you can imagine, all this provided a rich amount of data to draw from in producing the final evaluation report.

-My analysis of the evaluation data revealed strong evidence of the programme’s impact on participants’ knowledge, skills and confidence in identifying and responding to CSA concerns, which, in turn, had enhanced their practice and enabled them to develop as specialists within their teams and wider organisations.
+My analysis of the evaluation data revealed strong evidence of the programme’s impact on participants’ knowledge, skills and confidence in identifying and responding to child sexual abuse concerns, which, in turn, had enhanced their practice and enabled them to develop as specialists within their teams and wider organisations.

 It also highlighted the quality of the programme’s delivery; participants had valued the way in which such a sensitive and complex subject had been approached in a manner that felt both positive and safe.

 The analysis also showed how, by the time the programme ended, participants were disseminating their learning across their teams by sharing resources and delivering presentations.
-They were also starting to support their colleagues to overcome the fear and uncertainty that surrounds concerns of CSA, and, at times, were challenging them to ask direct questions and not let CSA concerns be put aside owing to lack of proof.
+They were also starting to support their colleagues to overcome the fear and uncertainty that surrounds concerns of child sexual abuse, and, at times, were challenging them to ask direct questions and not let child sexual abuse concerns be put aside owing to lack of proof.

 Once I had completed my analysis and writing up the findings, I sought Anna’s perspective on how we could take the learning from the evaluation and draw out recommendations that would be helpful in developing the programme further.